Wolfgang Ullrich: Sport boss at Audi

-Since 1993 Ullrich has been the head of sports and special developments for Audi.
-In this role he is responsible for many different projects of Audi Sport, such as regulating the Audi A4 Super Touring, the Le Mans prototype Audi R18, the Audi RS5 DTM and the development of the diesel hybrid engine.
-Since 2009 he has been responsible for the development and expansion of the customer sport with the Audi R8 LMS.
+From 1993 through to 2017 Ullrich was the head of sports and special developments for Audi.
+In this role he was responsible for many different projects of Audi Sport, such as regulating the Audi A4 Super Touring, the Le Mans prototype Audi R18, the Audi RS5 DTM and the development of the diesel hybrid engine.
+From 2009 he was responsible for the development and expansion of the customer sport with the Audi R8 LMS.

-In November 2015, Ullrich was given a contract extension that will allow him to remain in his post past his 67th birthday in 2017.
-It is company policy at the Volkswagen Group that all employees, save top echelon of senior management, must retire at 65.
+In November 2015, Ullrich was given a contract extension that allowed him to remain in his post past his 67th birthday in 2017.
+It was company policy at the Volkswagen Group at the time that all employees, save the top echelon of senior management, must retire at 65.

-Since Ullrich took over as head of Audi Sport in November 1993, he has overseen its various successes in Super Touring, 13 victories at the 24 Hours of Le Mans, as well as seven DTM driver's titles and four DTM constructors titles.
+When Ullrich took over as head of Audi Sport in November 1993, he oversaw its various successes in Super Touring, 13 victories at the 24 Hours of Le Mans, as well as seven DTM driver's titles and four DTM constructors titles.

+Ullrich was succeeded by Dieter Gass as the Head of Motorsport at Audi.